Child drowns at sea off Greece in first fatality after Turkey opens border

 Migrants on the Turkish side of the border, some holding white flags, called the Greek soldiers and riot police to open the gates to let them through, saying they had kids and women.
 A Greek government spokesman said a video circulating on social media showing a young man with wounds to the head laid out on the ground near the border was "fake news".
 Two Turkish security sources said the Syrian man had died of his wounds.

 "We call upon everyone to use caution when reporting news that furthers Turkish propaganda," spokesman Stelios Petsas said on Twitter.
-Earlier, Petsas told reporters after a national security meeting in Athens that the migrant surge posed "an active, serious, severe and asymmetrical threat to national security".
+Petsas has said the migrant surge poses "an active, serious, severe and asymmetrical threat to national security".

-Greek Prime Minister Kyriakos Mitsotakis, who has beefed up border security and warned migrants not to try to cross, will visit the frontier on Tuesday with European Council head Charles Michel and European Commission Ursula von der Leyen.
-Prime Minister Boyko Borissov of Bulgaria, which also shares a land border with Turkey, was due to hold talks in Ankara on Monday evening with Turkish President Tayyip Erdogan on the migrant crisis.
+There are more than 40,000 migrants still living on Greece's Aegean islands in severely overcrowded camps.
+More than 60 non-governmental organisations urged the EU on Monday in an open letter to take urgent action to relocate them across the bloc and speed up the processing of asylum claims.

-Erdogan, who has long accused the EU of failing to provide enough support to Turkey over the migrant crisis, took the decision after at least 33 Turkish soldiers sent to Syria to monitor a crumbling ceasefire there were killed last week.
+Erdogan, who has long accused the EU of failing to provide enough support to Ankara in the migrant crisis, opened Turkey's border after at least 33 Turkish soldiers sent to Syria to monitor a crumbling ceasefire there were killed last week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)